-1. Evidence of a minimum of five years of relevant professional experience in the pre-K-12 environment or other relevant educational experience.
+1. Evidence of five years of or more of relevant professional experience in the pre-K-12 environment or other relevant educational experience.

 2. Application form (www.gonzaga.edu/gradapply)

 4. Two official transcripts from the university at which highest degree was earned.
 On the "Education History" section of application, please list only your Master's degree institution.
 Undergraduate institutions are not required.

 5. Evidence of an earned master's degree with a minimum 3.0 GPA on a 4.0 scale.